GG-loop/GG-loop.github.io/_posts/2015-3-28-Growing on agar.md

 Every bacterium or algae or fungi has its own specific conditions in which to grow.
 Food is important for us as much as nutrients are really important for them!
-A balanced reciepe is necessary to prepare their living habitat.
+A balanced recipe is necessary to prepare their living habitat.
 That is called medium and
 <a href="http://biohackacademy.github.io/biofactory/annex/cultivation-media/">here</a> it's our list of cultivation media.